Updated on July 10th, 2025 by Felix Martinez

 Valuation & Expected Returns

-We expect Tootsie Roll to produce $1.36 in earnings per share this year, which means the stock trades for a P/E ratio of 22.1.
-This earnings multiple is lower than our assumed fair P/E ratio of 30.0, which is lower than the 10-year average of 33.4 of the stock.
+We expect Tootsie Roll to produce $1.26 in earnings per share this year, which translates to a P/E ratio of 26.9.
+This earnings multiple is lower than our assumed fair P/E ratio of 30.0, which is lower than the 10-year average of 33.4 for the stock.

 The company also issues a 3% stock dividend each year.

-This is a strange way to reward shareholders these days, as stock dividends are uncommon, but the company has been doing it for a long time.
+This is a somewhat unusual way to reward shareholders these days, as stock dividends are uncommon; however, the company has been doing it for a long time.

-Essentially, the company gives each shareholder a 3% capital return in the form of stock, which can either be held or sold to create a cash dividend of sorts.
+Essentially, the company provides each shareholder with a 3% capital return in the form of stock, which can be either held or sold to generate a cash dividend of sorts.
 Since the stock dividend is worth 3%, if an investor sells the stock dividend, the annual total yield could be viewed as north of 4%.

-From a total return perspective, given the 3.0% expected growth of earnings per share, the 1.2% dividend, and a 6% annualized expansion of valuation level, the stock could offer a 10.2% total average annual return over the next five years.
+From a total return perspective, given the 3.0% expected growth in earnings per share, the 1.1% dividend yield, and a 2.5% annualized expansion of the valuation level, the stock could offer a total average annual return of 6.6% over the next five years.

 Final Thoughts